unrealircd/unrealircd-tests/README.md

 # About
 This is the automated test system for UnrealIRCd 5, written in Python.

-Currently only a subset of features are tested.
-In particular user modes and channel modes.
 The ultimate goal is to have a test for each and every feature.
-In particular, the testing of commands needs a lot more work.
+Currently it tests about 80+ different commands, usermodes, channel modes, etc.

 # A word of caution before you start
-When you run the test framework, it will do things like killing all IRC Servers under the account, overwrite configuration files of both UnrealIRCd and Anope and Atheme.
+You should run the test framework on an isolated account, as it will do things like: killing all IRC Servers under the account, overwrite configuration files of UnrealIRCd, Anope and Atheme, and overwrite the services databases.
 This is all done without prompting!

 # How to run
 You run all the test with the `./run -services [anope|atheme]` command.